-Read about what other tourists think of Norway, the people, the food and the various attractions this remarkable country has to offer.
+Read about what other travellers think of Norway, the people, the food and the various attractions this remarkable country has to offer.

 Take part in travel enthusiasts Samuel and Hildegunn Taipale’s thoughts about how they prepared for their exotic, yet highly relaxed roundtrip.